gait-ai/gait/resources/welcome.md

 3. **AI-Blame**: Hover over AI-generated code to view the prompt that led to that commit.
 4. **Decoration Toggle**: Easily toggle decorations (hover and highlights) with a keyboard shortcut.
 5. **Continuous Chat**: Pick up where you or your coworker left off by continuing the chat.

-## Usage

-### Managing Panel Chats
-1. Open the gait side view by clicking on the gait icon in the Activity Bar.
-2. Use the Panel View to stage or unstage chats, similar to managing files in a Git commit.

-### Viewing AI-Generated Code Prompts

-Hover over AI-generated code to see the prompt that led to that particular code snippet.

-### Toggling Annotations (Hover and Highlight)

-Use the keyboard shortcut `Cmd+Shift+G` to toggle annotations on and off.

-### Adding or Removing Chats

-Utilize the gait side view to add new chats or remove existing ones.

-### Continuing a Chat

-1. Select a previous chat from the Panel View.
-2. Choose the option to continue the chat.
-3. Gait will provide all necessary context, including prompts and context files, in a markdown file.

 ## Support